Accreditation and Licensure

 Thomas Edison State University’s Master of Arts in Educational Leadership Program, which is designed to prepare educators for roles in school leadership, is awarded Teacher Education Accreditation Council (TEAC) accreditation by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2015 and April 2022.
 The accreditation does not include individual education courses that the EPP offers to P-12 educators for professional development, relicensure or other purposes.
 This accreditation certifies that the forenamed professional education program has provided evidence that the program adheres to TEAC’s quality principles.
 The TEAC Public Performance Disclosure as applicable to the Educational Leadership program is available online.

-The Thomas Edison State University bachelor's degrees in Nuclear Energy Engineering Technology and Electronics Systems Engineering Technology are accredited by the Engineering Technology Accreditation Commission of ABET.
+Thomas Edison State University's bachelor's degrees in Nuclear Energy Engineering Technology and Electronics System Engineering Technology are accredited by the Engineering Technology Accreditation Commission of ABET.
 ABET is a specialized accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).

 Thomas Edison State University's associate degree program and undergraduate certificate in Polysomnography was awarded initial accreditation by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
-The initial accreditation status is valid from March 16, 2012 until March 31, 2017.
+Continuing accreditation status is valid from March 17, 2017 until 2022.